jsruedase/Mathematics-for-ML-PCA/README.md

 # Mathematics-for-ML-Linear-Algebra

-This repository contains all the programming assignments and the class notes
+This repository contains all the programming assignments and the class notes from the Coursera course Mathematics for Machine Learning: Linear Algebra.